 Every organization is subject to having people who can drain energy from the team.

 Candidly, I can confess to all three of these behaviors.
-But, Salyers says we should all remember that we choose how we approach things.
+But Salyers says we should all remember that we choose how we approach things.

 You can choose optimism versus pessimism.
 You can adopt the attitude that every puzzle has a solution.
 That good processes lead to good results.

-Choices each time.
+Make the right choices each time.
 Don’t drain energy.
 Bring the juice.